OgGhostJelly/ogj-ferium/README.md

 ferium modpack add project_id
 ```
 `project_id` is the slug or project ID of the modpack. (e.g. [Fabulously Optimized](https://modrinth.com/modpack/fabulously-optimized) has the slug `fabulously-optimized` and project ID `1KVo5zza`).
 You can find the slug in the website URL (`modrinth.com/modpack/<slug>`), and the project id at the bottom of the left sidebar under 'Technical information'.
-So to add [Fabulously Optimized](https://modrinth.com/modpack/fabulously-optimized), you can run `ferium modpack add fabulously-optimized` or `ferium modpack add 1KVo5zza`.
+So to add [Fabulously Optimized](https://modrinth.com/modpack/fabulously-optimized), you can run `ogj-ferium modpack add fabulously-optimized` or `ogj-ferium modpack add 1KVo5zza`.

 #### CurseForge
 ```
 ferium modpack add project_id
 ```
 `project_id` is the project ID of the modpack. (e.g. [Fabulously Optimized](https://www.curseforge.com/minecraft/modpacks/fabulously-optimized) has the project ID `396246`).
 You can find the project ID at the top of the right sidebar under 'About Project'.
-So to add [Fabulously Optimized](https://www.curseforge.com/minecraft/modpacks/fabulously-optimized), you should run `ferium modpack add 396246`.
+So to add [Fabulously Optimized](https://www.curseforge.com/minecraft/modpacks/fabulously-optimized), you should run `ogj-ferium modpack add 396246`.

 ### Upgrading Mods